Google Ads certification is an important credential for marketers.

 Once you’ve completed your certification, you should be proud of your accomplishment.

 While it is a requirement to be certified by many hiring managers and companies, it still takes effort to go through the learning materials and/or to have been working in Ads for a period of time to pass.

 Depending on your role and career path, these can be great additional certifications and specializations to attain as well.

 Make note of when your exam certifications expire so you can renew in time.

-Also, make note of other exams in the Ads suite that you can take to further enhance your knowledge and specialization credentials.
+Also, make note of other exams on Google Ads product specialties in the Ads suite that you can take to further enhance your knowledge and specialization credentials.

 Partner companies can achieve specific specializations based on affiliated individuals having passed additional exams on the specific sub-topics providing value for both the certified individual and the company.

 - PPC 101: A Complete Guide to Pay-Per-Click Marketing Basics